Doctorlink is an online tool that connects to NHS clinical systems to enable you to:

 How long do we store your information for?

-The processing of your sensitive personal information is necessary for the purposes of medical diagnosis, the management of health or social care systems and services and also for the establishment, exercise or defence of legal claims.
+The processing of your sensitive personal information is necessary for the purposes of medical assessment, the management of health or social care systems and services and also for the establishment, exercise or defence of legal claims.

 While investigating any issues, incidents, complaints or compliments we may process your personal data as it is in your and our legitimate interest to do so with the full details required.